 The final SAP on public hearings had its own agenda and helped attain the goal of ensuring quality health services for locals.
 “In this project, we basically created a platform for citizens and local government officials to ensure clear and transparent communication between both parties,” says Kya Thwe Mong who led this project.
 “We organised three hearings where government officials from the health, agriculture, fisheries, education and land offices were present.
 All of them were immensely successful.”

 The impact that Little Star Club has made on its community through the use of social accountability tools and by ensuring proper and transparent information flow between citizens and government institutions signifies how important SATs are for all communities.
-Many social problems remain unaddressed because of the inaccessibility to information or simply the absence of the knowledge that information is available.
+Many social problems remain unaddressed because of the inaccessibility to information or simply the absence of knowledge that information is available.

 People have the right to seek public information in order to solve community and individual issues.
 As P4D’s partner CSOs have established through their social action projects and the success of their activities, ensuring access to information makes a difference.